Willianvdv/spree_controllers_with_callbacks/README.md

 Usage
 -----

-So lets say you only want to show blue products in your index.
+Lets say you only want to show blue products in your index.
 Just do:

 ```
 Spree::ProductController.class_eval do